djipco/webmidi/README.md

 # WebMidi
-_A JavaScript browser library making it easier to develop with the Web MIDI API._
+_**A JavaScript browser library making it easier to develop with the *Web MIDI API*.**_

 ## Background

-The Web MIDI API is a really exciting piece of software that allos developers to interact with MIDI musical devices.
-However, the Web MIDI API leaves it up to the developer to manually encode MIDI messages before sending them.
-Reading the MIDI spec in order to properly do that is not fun.
-Also the Web MIDI API makes it hard to react upon receiving MIDI messages from external devices.
-For example, it only allows a single callback function per channel and does not provide any help decoding the incoming binary messages.
-The goal behind WebMidi is to makes these things much easier.
+The [Web MIDI API](https://webaudio.github.io/web-midi-api/) is a really exciting addition to the web platform that allows web developers to interact with MIDI musical instruments and devices.
+While great, most developers will find the *Web MIDI API* to be a bit too low-level for their needs.
+For example, sending and receiving MIDI messages involves performing binary arithmetic to encode or decode MIDI byte streams.
+Having to read the MIDI spec in order to properly do that is not fun.
+Also the *Web MIDI API* makes it hard to react upon receiving MIDI messages from external devices.
+For example, it only allows a single callback function per channel.
+The goal behind the **WebMidi** library is to make all these things much easier.

 ## Installation

-Even though it's a front-end library, you can nevertheless install WebMidi by using NPM.
+Even though it's a browser front-end library, you can nevertheless install **WebMidi** by using NPM.
 If you already have [Node.js](https://nodejs.org/) installed, you also have NPM installed.
 This means you can install the `webmidi` package by issuing the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows):

     npm install webmidi

 If you prefer to do it the old fashioned way, you can [download the latest release](https://github.com/cotejp/webmidi/releases) packaged as a zip file.
 Uncompress it and then simply grab the `webmidi-x.x.x.min.js` file from the `dist` folder.
 Copy it to your project and link it to your HTML page as usual.

-By the way, you will find the full API documentation in the `dist/docs` folder.
+By the way, you will also find the full API documentation in the `dist/docs` folder.

 ## Quick Start